 If paid overtime becomes the norm at your company, you could face issues.
 TOIL acts as another type of overtime pay, but employees might abuse the system or work longer than needed.
 If employees are already working lots of extra hours, having everyone taking TOIL can cause you some stress.

 Time off in lieu could lead to situations where you don't have enough employees to work when you need them, ending in a vicious cycle that never addresses why staff are working extra hours in general.

 Employees abusing TOIL

 The reason that employees might abuse your time off in lieu system isn't hard to understand.
 Everyone loves getting a day off in lieu and time in lieu is a massive benefit to most anyone.
 However, this enjoyment can lead to abuse quickly.

 Employees might even start to work more than 48 hours a week or taking lunch at their desk and then writing it down as a couple extra hours per week or 30 minutes of TOIL just to get a day in lieu.
-Things can get out of hand quickly.
+Things can get out of control quickly.

 If the rules around TOIL are loose, you can be sure that they'll be interpreted in problematic ways.
 There's nothing worse for an employee than planning accumulating their worked additional hours and then finding they went past their expiry date.

 If you don't make time in lieu rules clear, you can create tension in the workplace.
 Avoid workers who are dispirited and no longer giving you full commitment.

 When rules are set to be vague, annual leave will remain in the grey area.
 No limits one way or the other will come back to haunt you.

 Granting too much TOIL

 If your employees get into a position where they're building up a whole month of time in lieu, it could lead to a serious problem in your workplace.